 - In the frying pan, add canola oil.
 Flatten the dough balls by pressing them from the ends.

-- Fry them on low heat until they turn golden brown.
+- Fry them on low heat until they turn golden brown and cooked through.